 Currently practising in Jordan and the UAE, Aiman Odeh has practised law in the Middle East region since 1985.
 Recommended by both Chambers Global and The Legal 500, he is well-versed in all forms of dispute resolution, especially in the fields of investment, concession agreements, banking, construction, agency and licensing agreements, securities, and regulatory matters.
-He has extensive experience as counsel in substantial investor state and commercial arbitration claims.
+He has extensive experience in ICSID and OIC investment disputes in addition to ICC and local arbitration.

 Aiman has held cabinet positions in the Jordanian Government between 2007 and 2012 and served as the Minister of Justice and Minister for Prime Ministry Affairs & Legislation.
 He has also served as a Senator.
 Accordingly, he has considerable experience in constitutional matters and judicial reform and has given advice on these matters to other states in the Middle East.